 As with all of the Type Rs of its era and before, the FN2 is all about revs.
 So to find out what all the fuss is about you must four-cylinder engine into the VTEC zone.
-Because that’s when you’ll witness the way the engine spins up to and even just beyond 8,000rpm.
+Because that’s when you’ll witness the way the engine can spin just beyond 8,000rpm.

-That’s because this is not one of those hot hatches that fizzes with feel the moment you get in (although the deeply bolstered Recaro seats do a fine job of setting the scene), and at normal speeds it can even feel a bit plain, the steering lacking any sense of connection and the ride being distinctly jiggly.
+To drive, this is not one of those hot hatches that fizzes with feel the moment you get in.
+While the deeply bolstered Recaro seats do a fine job of setting the scene, at normal speeds the FN2 can still feel plain.
+That’s because the steering lacking any sense of connection and the ride is distinctly jiggly.

 One thing you can appreciate immediately is the gear shift, for the metal-topped lever is great to hold and moves through its six ratios with sublime precision.
-That’s a good thing too, because to get the most out of the Honda’s engine you will indeed need to stir those gears, keeping it on song above 5,400rpm.
-It is here that the Civic Type R magic happens, the engine taking on a deeper, more aggressive roar, and the lightning quick throttle response making it feel almost like a road-going touring car.
+Good thing too, because to get the most out of the Honda’s engine you need to stir those gears, keeping it on song above 5,400rpm.
+It is here that the Civic Type R comes alive.
+At high revs the engine takes on a deeper, more aggressive roar, and the lightning quick throttle response makes it feel almost like a road-going touring car.
 On top of that, it’s easily quick enough to feel truly entertaining.

-The Type R was hugely popular in the UK so there are plenty of used examples to choose from – and due to the car’s nature often attracting owners who drive them hard, you should be picky.
-Paying for a full vehicle history check or used car inspection will help to give you peace of mind that it doesn’t have a hidden past, but it’s also worth looking at a car’s online MOT record prior to going to see it, using past results to verify the mileage and as a rough guide to how well it’s been cared for.
+The Type R was hugely popular in the UK so there are plenty of used examples to choose from.
+Due to the car’s nature often attracting owners who drive them hard, you should be picky.
+Paying for a full vehicle history check or used car inspection will help to give you peace of mind.
+It’s also worth looking at a car’s online MOT record prior to going to see it, using past results to verify the mileage and as a rough guide to how well it’s been cared for.